 - Sunscreen: Even in the fall, our desert climate can be warm and sunny, so sunscreen is still a must!

-- Hiking boots: Enjoy a trek through the desert in cool of the early morning, and discover unique plants, birds and wildlife.
+- Hiking boots: Enjoy a trek through the desert in the cool of the early morning, and discover unique plants, birds and wildlife.
 From Mount Kobau to the historic Irrigation Canal Walkway, the South Okanagan has no shortage of spectacular hiking and walking trails.

 - A cooler: Not only will this be helpful to pack some on-the-go snacks or picnic lunch for your roadtrip, but we recommend bringing a cooler for any bottles of wine you want to take back home.
-This will ensure a proper storage temperature so your wine doesn’t get spoil when travelling.
+This will ensure a proper storage temperature so your wine doesn’t get spoiled when travelling.

 - Your dog: Did you know that Osoyoos has tons of dog-friendly options for accommodations, activities, and wineries?
 That means you can have an enjoyable getaway to Osoyoos with your furry friend!

-Road Trip Tip: Leave some extra space for your finds: from shopping our nifty main street, to the many wineries, you’re bound to have more than just memories to bring home after your trip!
+Road Trip Tip: Leave some extra space for your finds: From shopping our nifty main street, to the many wineries, you’re bound to have more than just memories to bring home after your trip!

 4. LEAVE NO TRACE

-The natural landscape of Osoyoos and the Thompson-Okanagan includes mountains, valleys, desert, and everything in between.
+The natural landscape of Osoyoos and the Thompson-Okanagan includes mountains, valleys, deserts, and everything in between.
 This is a region that truly has something for everyone.
 As a Biosphere committed destination, communities like Osoyoos in the Thompson Okanagan region believe in respectful and sustainable tourism for locals and visitors alike.
 The intent of the Leave No Trace Principles are to be used as guidelines.
 Every time you go exploring, ask yourself: “Is my action impacting the land in a negative way?
 What can I do to minimize my impact and leave it unchanged?”.
 Here are some simple tips to help you leave no trace behind on your travels from Leave No Trace Canada: